In an effort to increase reading, math and family literacy proficiency for children,

 performing these job duties.

-Reading or Math Tutors: Preschool age is a child from infancy through Pre-K. Elementary school age K-8th
+- Reading or Math Tutors: Preschool age is a child from infancy through Pre-K. Elementary

-grade (9th grade for math).
-There is flexibility in determine the job description
+school age K-8th grade (9th grade for math).
+There is flexibility in determine the

-and duties of a tutor.
-For example, a reading tutor could be an FWS student who reads
+job description and duties of a tutor.
+For example, a reading tutor could be an FWS

-to a group of preschoolers in a public library.
-Training for a tutoring position must
+student who reads to a group of preschoolers in a public library.
+Training for a tutoring

-be limited and only for a reasonable and limited length of time; not to exceed 20
+position must be limited and only for a reasonable and limited length of time; not

 All students must be enrolled at least half-time (six credits) and must not work more